Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-27 00:31:14
+Last Updated: 2025-07-28 00:30:35

-Of all the follies the greatest is to love the world.
+I Was Influenced A Lot By Those Around Me - There Was A Lot Of Singing That Went On In The Cotton Fields.

-By Ali ibn Abi Talib (R.A)
+By Willie Nelson